akhilchibber/Deforestation-Detection/README.md

 This dataset is published under the CC BY (Attribution) license.
 This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.

+## Contributing
+We welcome contributions to enhance the functionality and efficiency of this script.
+Feel free to fork, modify, and make pull requests to this repository.
+To contribute:

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request against the `main` branch.

+## License

+This project is licensed under the MIT License - see the `LICENSE` file for details.